Five modes of questioning

 One simple way to help people become more aware of how they use questions is to acquaint them with the five modes of questioning.
 These are:

-- Questioning to elicit specific information.
+- Questioning to bring out specific information.
 This is about plugging predictable, bounded gaps in what we already know.
 These questions tend to be precise and based on pre-existing assumptions about an issue.
-While less ego-focused than questions to demonstrate superiority, our motivation is our focused on our own knowledge and intentions, not those of the other person.
+While less ego-focused than questions to demonstrate superiority, our motivation is focused on our own knowledge and intentions, not those of the other person.
 Even when asking about the other person’s opinions or feelings, it is in service of our own goals.

 - Questioning to demonstrate superiority or undermine.
 For example: “You thought that would work, did you?” or “What else would you expect from someone like that?”
 With such questions, the answer – usually highly judgemental – is implied.
 Ego-driven, in this mode the questioner is neither expecting nor listening for an answer.